 Vizio 36″ 5.1 Sound Bar System

-- True 5.1 listening: enjoy True 5.1 surround sound with the included rear Surround sound speakers and wireless subwoofer .
-Three-channel sound bar: a three-channel sound bar boosts your TV audio and delivers crystal clear dialogue
+- True 5.1 listening: enjoy True 5.1 surround sound with the included rear Surround sound speakers and a wireless subwoofer.
+3 channel sound bar: A 3 channel sound bar boosts your TV audio and delivers crystal clear dialogue

 - Wireless subwoofer: experience room-shaking bass with the wireless subwoofer.
 Sound Pressure Level - 101dB